defiprime/defiprime1/collections/_alternatives/dextools.md

 ---
 layout: alternatives
-title:  "dextools Alternatives"
+title:  "DEXTools Alternatives"
 permalink: dextools-alternatives
-h1title: dextools Alternatives
+h1title: DEXTools Alternatives
-pagetitle: dextools Alternatives & Competitors - Top Uniswap Competitors and Alternatives
+pagetitle: DEXTools Alternatives & Competitors - Free DEXTools Alternatives
-metadescription: "Here you can find is a list of Uniswap alternatives.
-Uniswap is an automated market maker(AMM) decentralized exchange which facilitates swaps between  ERC20 tokens on the Ethereum blockchain through the immutable smart contract."
+metadescription: "Here you can find a list of DEXTools alternatives (including free ones)."
-og: /images/ipsum.png
+og: /images/blog/dextools-og.png
 filter-by: ecosystem, filter
 alternative-to: dextools
 ---
-dextools
+DEXTools is a decentralized trader's sidekick platform where you can see TradingView Charts for tokens listed on Uniswap.
+Another popular feature is a DEXTools trending pairs list that shows hot tokens on Ethereum right now.
+To get all DEXTools features, you must connect your wallet and hold 20k DEXT or apply to a subscription tier.
+Here you can find a list of DEXTools alternatives (including free ones).